stereotype441/language/resources/type-system/inference.md

   such._

-  - _TODO(paulberry): make sure to update the stuff I've written in previous PRs to be consistent with this.
+  - _TODO(paulberry): make sure to update the stuff I've written in previous PRs to be consistent with this, including implicit `.call` tearoff._

 - Elaborated expressions will never contain any implicit type checks.
 This means, in particular, that: